Relintai/broken_seals/README.md

 #### Patches

-The build script can apply optional pacthes.
-They work similarly to build words, except this time the word has to start with p, and then it has to be followed by the desired patches characters.
+The build script can apply optional patches.
+They work similarly to build words, except this time the word has to start with p, and then it has to be followed by the desired patch characters.

 Like `scons ps`

-They will not create new commits to the engine repository, so they can easily be removed.
+They will not create new commits to the engine, so they can easily be removed.

 ##### SkeletonEditor